5 Essential Tips For Walking The Camino in Autumn

 September and October are very busy on the Camino Frances, particularly the last 100km from Sarria to Santiago.
 It can be difficult to find accommodation and a deterrent for those hoping to have a peaceful, quieter Camino.

-It is important to note also that some services along the various Camino routes close from October ahead of the low season in winter, so it’s important to choose your route wisely to avoid any stress or disappointment.
+It is also important to note that some services along the various Camino routes close in October, ahead of the low season in Winter, so choosing your route wisely is important to avoid any stress or disappointment.

 hike, rainy day, rain hike-2701929.jpg